Perelyn-sama/chainlink-price-oracle/README.md

 ## To get this repo working on your machine

+### Install npm packages in root folder

+`npm install`

 ### Compile smart contracts

 `truffle compile`

+### Before you can deploy the contracts you'll need kovan-testnet ether

+#### You can get some by pasting your eth address at https://gitter.im/kovan-testnet/faucet or https://ethdrop.dev/ then you will have to switch to the kovan network on your metamask

 ### Then deploy to the Kovan test net